Start Learning American Sign Language (ASL 1 – Unit 2)

 3. You want to make a comparison (spell on different hands).

-In the video below, Cristian will demonstrate some common lexicalized words.
+In the video below, our signer will demonstrate some common lexicalized words.

 As you watch the video, make sure that you recognize how these lexicalized words are different from normal fingerspelling.